 The First Powerball Millionaire of the Year promotion is a special competition which culminates with one lucky player winning $1 million just after midnight on New Year's Day.
 The drawing takes place live on air during the Dick Clark's New Year's Rockin' Eve broadcast from New York, with five finalists in the running to become an instant millionaire.
 The promotion held its first draw in the early minutes of 2020 and saw a winner from Maine awarded the life-changing prize.

-The 2022 Powerball First Millionaire of the Year was won by a Pennsylvania player, Brian Mineweaser, in this year's edition of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest from Times Square.
+The 2023 Powerball First Millionaire of the Year was won by a North Carolina player, Gary Krigbaum, in this year's edition of Dick Clark's New Year's Rockin' Eve with Ryan Seacrest from Times Square.

 The finalists chosen were:

 The New Year's Eve promotion is jointly organized by Powerball and MRC Live & Alternative.
-Entry is a two-stage process, where semi-finalists are selected via local draws, before five finalists are chosen in a nationwide draw.
+Entry is a two-stage process, where semi-finalists are selected via local draws, before finalists are chosen in a nationwide draw.
 One of the finalists will go on to win the $1 million grand prize.

 Each participating state lottery sets its own launch date and deadline for entries.
 The entry process also varies by state, but players are usually required to submit non-winning Powerball tickets into a second chance draw.
 Each state will pick a pre-determined number of winners and award them prizes at their own discretion.

-The 29 participating lotteries in the 2022 promotion were: Arizona, District of Columbia, Delaware, Florida, Georgia, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Mississippi, Missouri, Nebraska, New Mexico, New York, North Carolina, North Dakota, Oklahoma, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Vermont, and the Virgin Islands.
+The 23 participating lotteries in the 2024 Powerball First Millionaire of the Year promotion are: Arizona, Delaware, Georgia, Idaho, Illinois, Indiana (Hoosier), Iowa, Kansas, Kentucky, Louisiana, Maine, Minnesota, Nebraska, North Carolina, North Dakota, New Mexico, New York, Pennsylvania, Rhode Island, South Dakota, Tennessee, Virgin Islands, and Washington D.C.

 Next, the local semi-finalists are entered into a national draw conducted by the Multi-State Lottery Association, which runs Powerball.